Joseph Barbera: Death

-On December 18, 2006, Barbera died of natural causes at his home in Studio City, Los Angeles, California, at the age of 95, ending a seventy-year career in animation.
+On December 18, 2006, Barbera died of natural causes at his home in Studio City, Los Angeles, California, aged 95, ending a seventy-year career in animation.
 His wife Sheila was at his side at the end; he was also survived by three children from his first marriage: Jayne (who worked for Hanna-Barbera), Lynn, and Neal.
-He is buried at Forest Lawn Memorial Park, in Glendale, California.
+He is buried at Forest Lawn Memorial Park in Glendale, California.